 It is full of important nutrients that our body may lack and that meat does not provide.

 Plant-based protein bars are a healthy snack and sometimes they can replace a meal because they are packed with superfood.

 Let's analyze a little bit their content.

 When you look at the most vegan protein bars, the first thing you can see is a lot of fresh dried fruits or grains and seeds like Quinoa, chia, sunflower, oats, flax, etc.

 It is commonly thought that grains are full of useless carbohydrates, but unrefined grains can be a quality source of proteins.
-One cup of cooked quinoa supplies 9 g of protein, and a cup of chia seeds has similar nutrition profile as an egg.
+One cup of cooked quinoa supplies 9 g of protein, and a cup of chia seeds has a similar nutrition profile as an egg.

-In those bars, we can find dried dates, berries, apples, plums, figs, bananas and raisins.
-Dried fruit contains the similar amount of nutrients as a fresh ones and a lot of fibers, omega 3 fats and antioxidants which improve our blood flow, digestive health and reduce the risk of many diseases.
+In those bars, we can find dried dates, berries, apples, plums, figs, bananas, and raisins.
+Dried fruit contains similar amount of nutrients as fresh ones and a lot of fibers, omega 3 fats, and antioxidants which improve our blood flow, digestive health and reduces the risk of many diseases.

 In order to be compact and not to crumble, vegan protein bars must have some binder - dates, maple syrup, fig paste, honey, etc are the common binders.

 Stay away from any artificial fibers and isolate binders.
 Also, steer clear of any bars or food products with corn syrup - you will be surprised how common corn syrup is in the cheaper packaged foods.

 Also, the use of healthy fats is important to balance blood sugars - ideally coconut, sunflower, chia, hemp, or avocado oil.